 Although almost every industry’s average salary fell during 2014, the majority have risen in 2015.
 Notable exceptions include Transportation / Distribution and Public Sector / Government / Non-profit: Not only have they fallen for the second year in a row, but each fell by roughly $4,000.

 In better news, 2015 is a very good year to be involved in Utilities and Retail, which rose by nearly $20,000 each.
-Recruitment / HR services has risen for the fourth consecutive year – while their average salary is below the global average, it is the only to have seen four (or even three) straight years of growth.
+Recruitment / HR services have risen for the fourth consecutive year – while their average salary is below the global average, it is only to have seen four (or even three) straight years of growth.

 Africa and Middle East

 In Africa and Middle East, Energy is, by some leaps and bounds, the highest payer.
 It also carries an enviable Masters Premium of 40%, so there’s a clear demand for specialist knowledge and training.
 Unsurprisingly, Consulting / Professional Services and Financial Services / Banking also pay well, and above the region’s average.
 FMCG also pays above the regional average, but only just.
-Despite the Middle East being the location of all the lucrative Energy jobs among 2015’s Africa & Middle East responses, Africa has the higher average salary.
+Despite the Middle East is the location of all the lucrative Energy jobs among 2015’s Africa & Middle East responses, Africa has the higher average salary.
 With that said, it is worth noting that Africa had the smaller sample size of the two sub-regions.

 Sadly, 2015 marked the end of Asia Pacific’s growth trend, with the average salary down nearly $7,000 from 2014.
 There are still plenty of high performing industries, and the average salary appears to be dragged down heavily by the ever-ambiguous ‘Other’…